mtaborda/chalten/README.md

     nonWorkingDays includes: (September twentyfifth, 2014).
 "Returns true, it is the hebrew new year (5775) in gregorian"

 ##What about time zones?
 Time zones are used to split the globe to have regions that has a uniform standard time for legal, commercial, and social purposes.
-Chaltén has the entity TimeZonedDateTime for represents a certain moment according to a certain zone.
+Chaltén has the entity DateTime anchored to a certain zone for represents a certain moment according to this zone.

     "Working with time zones"
-    buenosAiresDateTime := TimeZonedDateTime
+    buenosAiresDateTime := DateTime
-        dateTime: (DateTime
         date: April twentieth, 2014
-            timeOfDay: (TimeOfDay hours: 19 minutes: 35))
+        timeOfDay: (TimeOfDay hours: 19 minutes: 35)
         zone: TimeZones buenosAires.

-    greenwichDateTime := TimeZonedDateTime
+    greenwichDateTime := DateTime
-        dateTime: (DateTime
         date: April twentieth, 2014
-            timeOfDay: (TimeOfDay hours: 22 minutes: 35))
+        timeOfDay: (TimeOfDay hours: 22 minutes: 35)
         zone: TimeZones greenwich.

     buenosAiresDateTime = greenwichDateTime.
 "Returns true, it is the same instant but measured in different zone"